ghaiyan/TOAST/README.md

 pip install hdbscan

+you could also downlaod the TOAST-webserver.zip, and just run the webserver.py using the following code:

+>conda activate pytorch1.7.1

+>python webserver.py

+visit the web linker:  http://127.0.0.1:5000

 ## 2. prepare data
 you can download the simulated Hi-C contact from paper "Forcato, M. et al. Comparison of computational methods for Hi-C data analysis.
 Nature methods 14, 679-685 (2017)."